ARUP-NGS/StrainConstructMer/README.md

 * Determines MLST type using [PUBMLST](https://pubmlst.org/])
 * Identify antibiotic resistant genes present in [NCBI AMR references](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA313047)
 * Performs Quality checks to determine is sample can be compared in __StrainCompareMer__

+# Guide

+__StrainConstructMer__ will process all the sample on a project.
+No input or configuration is required.

 # StrainCompareMer
 __StrainCompareMerMer__ is the second plugin in the StrainTypeMer analysis.
 This plugin processes requires a CSV input